 The Czech Republic (Czechia) is a member of the European Union, giving licenses to EU citizens to travel for vacations, visits, as students or for employment without the necessity of a Work Permit or entry visa.
 There are also certain exemptions for other countries (including Schengen area members) who are not part of the EU and can visit Czechia for up to 90 days in any 180-day period without a visa, to visit family, for pleasure, business meetings or sporting events – but not for employment.

 From 2022, these citizens will, however, need to apply for a European Travel Information and Authorization System (ETIAS) Visa.
 Third Country Nationals not on the visa exempt list must visit an embassy in their home country for information about required documentation.
 They can apply for:

 - Schengen Visa for travel up to 90 days within a 180-day period for leisure and business purposes.

 - Long-term Visa For those wanting to stay longer than 90 days, for the purpose of education.

 - A Special Work Visa.
 For those who are non-EU (Third Country Nationals) applying for a work/residence permit.
-This will be issued to allow employees to enter the Czech Republic to collect their permit.
+This will be issued to allow employees to enter the Czech Republic to collect their permits.

 Intra-Corporate Transfer (ICT) Card – allows employees working for a company which has branches or is based in the EU to move to another EU country to work.
-For those requiring an entry visa and once the permit has been sanctioned, a special work visa is automatically issued on completing the long-term visa form (no extra documentation is required) to allow the employee to enter the Czech Republic to collect the Work Permit/Residence Permit.
+For those requiring an entry visa and once the permit has been sanctioned, a special work visa is automatically issued upon completing the long-term visa form (no extra documentation is required) to allow the employee to enter the Czech Republic to collect the Work Permit/Residence Permit.